Using Your Scooter Safely in the Summer Heat

-As the mercury rises you will want more than ever to get out and about on your Quingo Scooter to enjoy the warmth, light and fresh air that we all find so uplifting.
+Using your scooter safely in the summer heat, as the mercury rises you will want more than ever to get out and about on your Quingo Scooter to enjoy the warmth, light and fresh air that we all find so up lifting.
 Taking a trip on your scooter is a great way to cool down and enjoy the beauty of nature and a Quingo can reduce the amount you exert yourself and therefore help in preventing over heating.
-Before you do this we would like to suggest a few precautions and offer some advice as to how to remain safe and sound on your adventures.
+Before you do this we would like to suggest a few precautions and offer some advice as to how to remain safe and sound on your adventures when using your scooter safely in the summer sun.

-Before you depart there are some things you should do in preparation.
+Before you depart there are some things you should do in preparation for using your scooter safely in the summer heat.

 Plan your route taking in to account the range of your scooter leaving a reserve in case something changes in your route.